-The Peter Page Scholarship provides $10,000 in scholarship funds, $10,000 per year for four years.
+The Peter L. Page Scholarship provides $40,000 in scholarship funds, $10,000 per year for four years.
 The funds will be applied to the student’s account at the Student Financial Aid Office.
-This merit scholarship is available for incoming first-year students who will attend the University of Virginia on a full-time basis.
-Decisions are based on the students’ academic achievements, essays, recommendations, extracurricular activities, and awards demonstrating exceptional commitment to bettering the LGBT community.
-The scholarship is renewable every year but is contingent on maintaining a 3.0 GPA.
-Up to 2 incoming First-Year students will be selected each year.
+This merit scholarship is available for two incoming first-year undergraduate students who will attend the University of Virginia on a full-time basis.
+Decisions are based on the students’ academic achievements, essays, and extracurricular activities demonstrating exceptional commitment to their communities.
+Annual renewal of the scholarship is contingent on maintaining a 3.0 GPA.

-The Peter Page Scholarship provides grants to highly-motivated gay male students with financial need.
-Current undergraduate or graduate students who attend the University of Virginia on a full-time basis can apply for a one-year grant.
-Decisions will be based on academic achievements, financial need, essays, extracurricular activities, and awards demonstrating exceptional commitment to bettering LGBT community at UVa and beyond.
+In addition to the Peter Page Scholarship for incoming first-year students, current undergraduate or graduate students who attend the University of Virginia on a full-time basis can apply for a one-year Peter Page Grant.
+Decisions will be based on academic achievements, financial need, and extracurricular activities demonstrating exceptional commitment to bettering LGBTQ+ community at UVA and beyond.
 Recipients can apply for the grant again the following year.
-The Serpentine Society will work with the UVa Financial Aid Office to determine the amount that each individual student shall receive, and grants will count against student loans.
+The Serpentine Society will work with the UVA Financial Aid Office to determine the amount that each individual student shall receive, and grants will count against student loans.

 Obituary of Dr. Peter L. Page